 Children in year 5/6 frequently walk home on their own; please do let the class teacher know of your wishes.
+We must have written or verbal permission from an adult to allow them to do this.

 All children must be collected from after school clubs.